A-damW/SubstratumNode/README.md

 # Step-By-Step Guide for Lubuntu 16.04.4
 Added by AdamW 2018-04-30 _Please feel free to copy, modify, or use the following guide as you fit_

-_Note: This guide is based off SubstratumNode 0.3.0 and Lubuntu 16.04.4 running in live mode from RAM, while it should be easy to_
+_Note: This guide is based off SubstratumNode 0.3.0 and Lubuntu 16.04.4 64bit Desktop running in live mode from RAM, while it should be easy to_
 _replicate on any *buntu flavor, your miliage may vary._

 DISCLAIMER: Guess what, I'm going to keep this short.
 If you have root(or user!) access to the environment you are using, then YOU are